mansueto-institute/kblock/README.md

 git clone https://github.com/mansueto-institute/kblock.git
 ```

 #### Install and activate conda environment (assumes Python is installed on machine).
 The below environment was tested on MacOS or Linux systems.
+Windows users may have better luck using the environment available in this [gist](https://gist.github.com/nmarchio/e9f04b4716c711a474bd26e56bc3bc97).
 ```
 cd /users/desktop/kblock
 conda env create --name kblock_env --file geospatial.yml --force